-While political analysts say the White House timing is an intentional campaign move, the administration has been wrestling with the plan’s contents since Obama’s 2011 State of the Union address.
-It’s also a pointed response to criticism from congressional Republicans and business leaders who have long questioned Obama's commitment to helping U.S. businesses compete in a global marketplace.
+While political analysts says the White House timing is an intentional campaign move, the administration has been wrestling with the plan’s contents since Obama’s 2011 State of the Union address.
+It’s also a pointed response to criticism from congressional Republicans and business leaders who have long questioned his commitment to helping U.S. businesses compete in a global marketplace.

 Administration officials say the document’s ultimate goal is less about politics and more about nudging long-term policy forward once the election is over.
 They say the document is meant to act as a guide for lawmakers to use when they grapple with a series of expiring budgetary and tax provisions, including the Bush-era tax cuts, at the end of 2012.